Music producers work with artists and groups in the studio, helping them to realise their full potential in creating recorded music

 Courses containing practical elements may increase your chances.
 There are now several online courses in music production, which may be a cheaper way to develop your skills enrolling on a university-based course.
 Look for courses that provide excellent technical resources and contacts within the industry.
 Further information on training can be found at:

-- Creative & Cultural Skills - Music careers advice
+- Creative & Cultural Skills - Creative Careers Programme

 - LinkedIn Learning - Music Production Training and Tutorials

-- The Institute of Contemporary Music Performance - Music Production Courses in London
+- ICMP (The Institute of Contemporary Music Performance) - Music Production Courses in London

 Specialist postgraduate qualifications may also be useful and could help you make additional contacts within the industry.